 A rubric is a system of grading that consists of a criteria chart outlining exactly what is to be evaluated in a piece of work.
 A rubric is often used in the evaluation of actions, procedures, performances, or complex projects and assignments.

 Provide students with clear grading policies, procedures, and standards in the syllabus and other prominent areas where you communicate with students.

 Communicate expectations of criteria and apply strategies like using rubrics to keep grading consistent.

 - Teaching Commons (University of DePaul): Create and Evaluate Rubrics

 - Center for Instructional Technology & Training (University of Florida): Rubrics in Online Learning

-- Timothy S. Brophy, Professor, and Director (Office of Provost, UF): Writing Effective Rubrics (pdf)
+- Timothy S. Brophy, Professor, and Director (Office of Provost, University of Florida): Writing Effective Rubrics (.pdf)

 - Mha Bali (Teaching in Higher Ed): Collaboration (40:46)